-High-resolution (i.e., using 35 microsatellite loci) genetic profiling has been completed for 66% of all North Atlantic right whales identified through 2001.
-This work has improved our understanding of genetic variability, number of reproductively active individuals, reproductive fitness, parentage, and relatedness of individuals (Frasier et al. 2007).
+High-resolution (i.e., using 35 microsatellite loci) genetic profiling has been completed for 75% of all identified North Atlantic right whales.
+This work has improved our understanding of genetic variability, number of reproductively active individuals, reproductive fitness, parentage, and relatedness of individuals (Frasier et al. 2009).
 One emerging result of the genetic studies is the importance of obtaining biopsy samples from calves on the calving grounds.
-Only 60% of all known calves are seen with their mothers in summering areas, when their callosity patterns are stable enough to reliably make a photo-ID match later in life.
-The remaining 40% are not seen on a known summering ground.
+Between 1990 and 2010, only about 60% of all known calves were seen with their mothers in summering areas when their callosity patterns are stable enough to reliably make a photo-ID match later in life.
+The remaining 40% were not seen on a known summering ground.
 Because the calf's genetic profile is the only reliable way to establish parentage, if the calf is not sampled when associated with its mother early on, then it is not possible to link it with a calving event or to its mother, and information such as age and familial relationships is lost.
 From 1980 to 2001, there were 64 calves born that were not sighted later with their mothers and thus unavailable to provide age-specific mortality information (Frasier et al. 2007).
 An additional interpretation of paternity analyses is that the population size may be larger than was previously thought.
 Fathers for only 45% of known calves have been genetically determined.
 However, genetic profiles were available for 69% of all photo-identified males (Frasier 2005).
 The conclusion was that the majority of these calves must have different fathers that cannot be accounted for by the unsampled males, therefore the population of males must be larger (Frasier 2005).
-This inference of additional animals that have never been captured photographically and/or genetically suggests the existence of potentially important habitats that remain to be described.
-Although intriguing to consider yet undiscovered habitats, hypotheses relying on different assumptions of sampling processes and breeding strategies may provide alternative explanations for missing males.
-Taking all available evidence together, it is possible that there is more than one breeding stock of North Atlantic right whales.
+The author considers that additional animals that have never been captured photographically and/or genetically suggests the existence of potentially important undescribed breeding habitats or stocks.
+Although the existence of more than one breeding stock of North Atlantic right whales cannot be ruled out, limitations in existing sampling processes and additional breeding strategies also may explain unsampled males.